lorrli274/next/courses/original/Database Fundamentals/Activities/Databases/01-Databases.md

 <div class="caption">The relationships between the tables in a database.</div>

 Many databases are **relational**, which means that the data in the database relates to one another.
-For example, a database could contain information for a construction company.
-It can track the company's projects, employees, and who is working on what project.
+For example, we will be using the relational database *codeys_construction* throughout this course, which contains information for a construction company.
+It tracks the company's projects, employees, and who is working on what project.
 A relational database is very structured, but there are also other less structured databases, such as graph databases.

 The structure or **schema** of a database is extremely important.
-A messy schema will result in a difficult that is difficult to make changes to, store data in, and request data from.
+A messy schema will result in a database that is difficult to make changes to, store data in, and request data from.
 When building a database the majority of time is often spent diagramming the schema versus actually implementing it (which might only take a few minutes!).
 An example of a schema is shown in the first image above.